gutsche/starter-academic/content/resume/resume.md

 The technical aspects of my work are closely connected to scientific research, as they enable the analysis of particle physics detector data and simulations as a basis to extract physics results.
 My active involvement in HEP science allows me to guide the science community to benefit from the latest computing developments, bridging the worlds of science and scientific computing.

-My current R&D projects revolutionize the utilization of wide area network connections by managing data movements through dynamic SDN channels within the DOE ASCR's ([ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project), enabling CMS to utilize the latest supercomputers with emphasis on the DOE leadership class facilities based on GPUs, and changing the end-user analysis paradigm to adapt the usage of the industry based pythonic analysis ecosystem and employ columnar analysis techniques.
+My current R&D projects revolutionize the utilization of wide area network connections by managing data movements through dynamic SDN channels within the DOE ASCR's ([ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project), distinguish types of traffic flows at the site border through AI characterization of packet headers together with ESnet AI researchers, enabling CMS to utilize the latest supercomputers with emphasis on the DOE leadership class facilities based on GPUs, and changing the end-user analysis paradigm to adapt the usage of the industry based pythonic analysis ecosystem and employ columnar analysis techniques.

 # Research Experience